DataNerd2021/real-time-nba-stats-app/README.md

 ### ***Project Outline***
 #### **Minimum Viable Product (MVP)**:
-> Produce a mobile application that enables user's to see game plays in real-time synced with a probabilistic ML model regarding which team will win based on accumulated statistics.
+> Produce a mobile application that enables user's to see game plays in real-time and showcases the player on each team with the highest PIE score by each play.
+#### **Goal**:
+> MVP plus an integrated probabilistic model that predicts the game winner and outputs an inference as new plays get ingested.